vivekanand1101/pagure-importer/README.md

       github
       push

+### Migrate fedorahosted trac tickets to pagure
+---
-The clone command can be used to clone the pagure ticket repository:
+1) The clone command can be used to clone the newly created pagure ticket repository:

     $ pgimport clone ssh://git@pagure.io/tickets/foobar.git

+   This will clone the pagure foobar repository into the default set /tmp directory as /tmp/foobar.git

-The fedorahosted command can be used to import issues from a fedorahosted project to pagure
+2) The fedorahosted command can be used to import issues from a fedorahosted project to pagure

     $ pgimport fedorahosted --help
         Usage: pgimport fedorahosted [OPTIONS] PROJECT_URL